Autodesk (NASDAQ:ADSK) Releases Quarterly Earnings Results, Beats Expectations By $0.11 EPS

-Autodesk (NASDAQ:ADSK) announced its quarterly earnings results on Wednesday.
-The software company reported $1.18 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $1.07 by $0.11, MarketWatch Earnings reports.
-Autodesk had a negative return on equity of 1,423.72% and a net margin of 11.74%.
+Autodesk (NASDAQ:ADSK) posted its quarterly earnings data on Wednesday.
+The software company reported $1.18 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $1.07 by $0.11, MarketWatch Earnings reports.
+Autodesk had a net margin of 11.74% and a negative return on equity of 1,423.72%.

 About Autodesk